 With the above idea in mind, let us consider an algorithm that starts by selecting uniformly and independently at random polynomially many vertices of K(n,k) and queries the oracle for their colors.
-Among the n-2k+1 color classes, there must be a non-negligible one that includes at least $\frac{1}{n-2k+1} \geq \frac{1}{n}$ fraction of the vertices.
+Among the n-2k+1 color classes, there must be a non-negligible one that includes at least $\frac{1}{n-2k+1} \ge \frac{1}{n}$ fraction of the vertices.
 It can be shown, using the Chernoff-Hoeffding bound, that the samples of the algorithm can be used to learn a color $i \in [n-2k+1]$ of a quite large color class.
-Moreover, the samples can be used to identify an element $j \in [n]$ that is particularly popular on the vertices colored i (say, that belongs to a constant fraction of them) in case that such an element exists.
-Now, if the coloring satisfies that (a) there exists an element j that is popular on the vertices colored i and, moreover, (b) this element j belongs to all the vertices that are colored i, then it suffices to focus on the subgraph of K(n,k) induced by the vertices of $\binom{[n]\setminus\{j\}}{k}$.
+Moreover, the samples can be used to identify an element $i \in [n]$ that is particularly popular on the vertices colored i (say, that belongs to a constant fraction of them) in case that such an element exists.
+Now, if the coloring satisfies that (a) there exists an element j that is popular on the vertices colored i and, moreover, (b) this element j belongs to all the vertices that are colored i, then it suffices to focus on the subgraph of K(n,k) induced by the vertices of $\binom{[n]\setminus\{j\}}{k}$ .
 Indeed, condition (b) implies that the restriction of the given coloring to this subgraph uses at most n-2k colors.
 Since this subgraph is isomorphic to K(n-1,k), its chromatic number is n-2k+1, hence it has a monochromatic edge.
 By repeatedly applying this procedure, assuming that the conditions (a) and (b) hold in all iterations, we can eliminate elements from the ground set [n] and obtain smaller and smaller Kneser graphs that still have a monochromatic edge.
 When the ground set becomes sufficiently small, one can go over all the remaining vertices and efficiently find the required edge.
-We now turn to address the case where at least one of the conditions (a) and (b) does not hold.
+We address now the case where at least one of the conditions (a) and (b) does not hold.

 For condition (a), suppose that in some iteration the algorithm identifies a color i that appears on a significant fraction of vertices, but no element of [n] is popular on these vertices.
 In this case, one might expect the color class of i to be so far from being intersecting, so that the polynomially many samples would include with high probability a monochromatic edge of vertices colored i.
 It can be observed that the aforementioned stability results of the Erdös-Ko-Rado theorem yield that a non-negligible fraction of the vertices of a large color class with no popular element lie on monochromatic edges.
 However, in order to catch a monochromatic edge with high probability we need here the stronger requirement, saying that a non-negligible fraction of the pairs of vertices from this color class form monochromatic edges.
-We prove that this indeed holds for color classes of K(n,k) that include at least, say, $\frac{1}{n}$ fraction of the vertices, provided that $n \geq \tilde{c} \cdot k^4$ for some constant \tilde{c} .
-The proof uses the Hilton-Milner theorem and borrows an idea of [FK20] (see Lemma 3.1 and Corollary 3.2).
+This indeed holds for color classes of K(n,k) that include at least, say, $\frac{1}{n}$ fraction of the vertices, provided that $n \ge \text{poly}(k)$ .
+The proof given in [Hav22b, Lemma 3.1] uses the Hilton-Milner theorem [HM67] and borrows an idea of [FK20] (see also Lemma 3.12).